kajdreef/IMDB-review-classification/README.md

 ## Preprocessing
 - Clean text
 - Remove stop words
-- negation handling (Still need work, Clean text and negation handling are giving problems together &_NEG can occur and clean text removes &)
+- negation handling
 - lemmatizing
 - stemming (Not used in favor for lemmatizing)

 ## Features
+- TF
 - TF-IDF
 - Extract sentiment using VADER*

 (*TF-IDF showed better performance so far)

 ## Classifiers
-Logistic regression, SVM, and MLP showed best performance, but other classfiers are available as well:
+Ensembles, Logistic regression, SVM, and MLP showed best performance, but other classfiers are available as well:

 - Logistic
 - SVM using SGD for training (performs similar to Logistic)